bullet-db/bullet-db.github.io/docs/index.md

 !!! note "Want to know more?"
     In practice, the backend is implemented using the basic components that the Stream processing framework provides.
 See [Storm Architecture](backend/storm-architecture.md) for details.

-# Releases
+# Past Releases and Source

-See the [Releases](about/releases.md) section where the various Bullet releases are collected in one place.
+See the [Releases](about/releases.md) section where the various Bullet releases and repository links are collected in one place.